jacintak/colRoz/_NEWS.md

 18 Nov 2019
 ## JK

-* Added more landscape palettes and snake palette theme
+* Added some landscape, snake and invert themes
 * Made a github page and subpages for palette themes

 ## NW